-When you’re having an oral health issue, your first call should be to your dentist.
+When you’re having an oral health issue, your first call should be to your Dentist In Sarasota.
 But, what if there’s a problem on a weekend, during the holidays, or in the middle of the night?
 If you’ve run into a problem outside of office hours, you must see an emergency dentist, right?
 It’s crucial to know the difference between a common issue that can wait and an emergency that can lead to tooth loss and other health issues.
 Here, you’ll learn how to tell when you’re experiencing a dental emergency.

 Is It Really an Emergency?

 According to statistics, approximately 22% of adults don’t schedule regular dental visits because of fear.
 However, failure to do so may lead to a dental health crisis.
 Not every situation is an emergency, and sometimes, it’s possible to delay treatment.
 To help determine whether to see an emergency dentist or if you can wait, ask these questions:

 - Am I in pain?
 Bleeding and severe pain are signs of an emergency.

 - Have I lost one or more teeth?
 With prompt treatment, we may save those teeth.